anitab-org/bridge-in-tech-backend/.github/ENV_SETUP_INSTRUCTIONS_DOCKER.md

 Run the command `docker-compose up`.
 If this is your first time it may take a while to download the images and get everything set up properly.
 Once this is complete you should be able to see the app running on http://localhost:5000 and the mentorship system running on http://localhost:4000.
 You can also connect to the Postgres server using `port 5432`.

 ## 5th Running test cases
 Run the command `docker-compose -f docker-compose.test.yml up --exit-code-from bit` to run the test cases.
 If you can use Makefiles then you can also run `make docker_test`.
-(Linux and MacOS support make out of the box)
+Linux and MacOS support make out of the box, but you can also use makefiles on windows by installing MinGW.